silvansky/VideoEffectsOSX/README.md

 # Memory consumption note

 The rolling-shutter effect use a lot of memory.
 To reduce memory usage use videos of smaller frame size.

+For example, if your video stream is 1920x1080 and you start bottom-to-top rolling shutter effect, app will store in memory 1080 raw images of 1920x1080 size.
+For left-to-right rolling shutter app will store 1920 images.